Spain’s deadly border: Justice denied to victims at El Tarajal, Ceuta

 Spain has implemented a policy of automatic summary expulsions to Morocco from its enclaves of Ceuta and Melilla on the northern coast of Africa since 2005.
 It was the first European country to ground pushbacks in national law in 2015.
 Since Spain affords no real access to border posts to allow people on the move to apply for international protection from Morocco, they have no option but to climb the border fences separating Morocco from Spain.

 The violence displayed in Ceuta is symptomatic of the unlawful yet systematic practice of pushbacks, in complete disregard of the rights of those seeking safety in Europe.
-It was more than a year after the deadly pushback when Spanish authorities decided to launch a criminal investigation into the incident.
-Despite the severity of the violations, and the failure to properly investigate the events, the case was closed 7 years later.
+Despite the severity of the violations, and the failure to properly investigate the events, the case was closed 8 years later.
 The decision is an important example of ongoing impunity for violations of the rights of people on the move at Spanish borders, who continue to be met with deadly violence.

 Media